-- 4.57 Prior to offering, arranging or recommending a lifetime mortgage to a personal consumer, a regulated entity must inform the personal consumer of the consequences of purchasing a lifetime mortgage, and provide the following information to the personal consumer in writing: - a) the circumstances in which the loan will have to be repaid; - b) details of the interest rate that will be charged; - c) an explanation of the impact of the rolling up of the interest over the duration of the loan; - d) an indication of the amount required to repay the loan at maturity; - e) the effect on the existing mortgage, if any; and - f) at several intervals of five years or less over the duration of the loan, an indication of the likely early redemption costs which would be incurred if the loan was redeemed at those times. - 4.58 Prior to offering, arranging or recommending a home reversion agreement to a personal consumer, a regulated entity must inform the personal consumer of the consequences of entering a home reversion agreement and provide the following information to the personal consumer in writing: - a) the circumstances in which the agreement comes to an end; - b) the effect on the personal consumer's existing mortgage, if any; and - c) in the case of a variable-share contract, an indication of the potential change in the breakdown of the ownership of the property between that held by the home reversion company and the personal consumer, over the duration of the agreement. - 4.59 Any assumptions used by the regulated entity to generate the information required by Provisions 4.57 and 4.58 above, must be clearly stated. - 4.60 Prior to offering, arranging or recommending a lifetime mortgage or a home reversion agreement to a personal consumer, a regulated entity must ensure that the personal consumer is made aware of the importance of seeking independent legal advice regarding the proposed transaction.
+- 4.41 Prior to offering, recommending, arranging or providing a lifetime mortgage to a personal consumer, a regulated entity must inform the personal consumer of the consequences of purchasing a lifetime mortgage, and provide the following information to the personal consumer on paper or on another durable medium: - a) the circumstances in which the loan will have to be repaid; - b) details of the interest rate that will be charged;

-- 4.61 A regulated entity must include the relevant warning statement set out below on the following, where they contain information regarding a lifetime mortgage or home reversion agreement: - a) an application form; - b) any other document provided to the personal consumer; and - c) on its website.
+- c) an explanation of the impact of the rolling up of the interest over the duration of the loan; - d) an indication of the amount required to repay the loan at maturity; - e) the effect on the existing mortgage, if any; and - f) an indication of the likely early redemption costs which would be incurred if the loan was redeemed on the third and fifth anniversary of the loan and at five yearly intervals thereafter. - 4.42 Prior to offering, recommending, arranging or providing a home reversion agreement to a personal consumer, a regulated entity must inform the personal consumer of the consequences of entering a home reversion agreement and provide the following information to the personal consumer on paper or on another durable medium: - a) the circumstances in which the agreement comes to an end; - b) the effect on the personal consumer' s existing mortgage, if any; and - c) in the case of a variable-share contract, an indication of the potential change in the breakdown of the ownership of the property between that held by the home reversion company and the personal consumer, over the duration of the agreement. - 4.43 Any assumptions used by the regulated entity to generate the information required by Provisions 4.41 and 4.42 above, must be reasonable and justifiable and must be clearly stated in the information provided to a personal consumer. - 4.44 Prior to offering, recommending, arranging or providing a lifetime mortgage or a home reversion agreement to a personal consumer, a regulated entity must ensure that the personal consumer is made aware of the importance of seeking independent legal advice regarding the proposed transaction. - 4.45 A regulated entity must include the relevant warning statements set out below on the following, where they contain information regarding a lifetime mortgage or home reversion agreement: - a) an application form; - b) any other document provided to the personal consumer; and - c) on its website.